How to write a cover letter with no experience, a first job cover letter, or an entry-level cover letter that makes the best impression.

 Just like in our sample cover letter for engineering internships, start strong, and don’t let go.
 Maintain the attention.
 Using empty and flowery statements to fill space will get you binned, and your hopes of being the next Elon Musk.

 If you don’t have many varied achievements, feel free to work one angle just like Greg did in the example.
-If you can provide metrics, ways you contributed to the success, and explain your thinking, that is far more interesting than listing your “relevant coursework”.
+If you can provide metrics, ways you contributed to the success, and explain your thinking, that is far more interesting than listing your “relevant coursework” or education.